Mostafa1Jamal1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2-strlen.c > is a cource cod of a function that returns the length of a string.
 - Prototype: int _strlen(char *s);

+3-puts.c > is a cource cod of a function that prints a string, followed by a new line, to stdout.
+- Prototype: void _puts(char *str);